PaulFernandes-cloud/EZlibrary-project/README.md

 ## Project Title: EZLibrary using Azure Services

 Project Description: This is a free ebook library website where users can read and buy ebooks.
-The website is hosted on two Azure VMs and load balanced using an Application Gateway.
+The website is hosted on two Azure VMs and load-balanced using an Application Gateway.
 The VMs are backed up using Recovery Service Vault.
 The website also features Azure Personalizer to recommend books to users.
 The website's domain name is [ezlibrary.online](https://ezlibrary.online/), which is registered with Namecheap.
 A DNS zone has been created in Azure and its nameservers have been delegated to Namecheap.

 ### Azure Services Used: